-In connection with the Transaction, Nabi will issue approximately 126.0 million shares of common stock, which number will be adjusted depending on the number of shares of Nabi common stock that remain outstanding after completion of the issuer tender offer described under "Repurchase of Shares of Nabi Common Stock; Dividends and Distributions" beginning on page 77 of this proxy statement and the reverse stock split described under "Proposal 3: Amendment to Certificate of Incorporation to Effectuate Reverse Stock Split" beginning on page 131 of this proxy statement.
-Immediately following the completion of the Transaction, former Biota stockholders will own collectively approximately 74% of the total number of shares of the combined company's outstanding common stock and existing stockholders of Nabi will own approximately 26% of the outstanding common stock of the combined company.
+In connection with the Transaction, Nabi will issue approximately 84 million shares of common stock, which number will be adjusted depending on the number of shares of Nabi common stock that remain outstanding after completion of the reverse stock split described under "Proposal 3: Amendment to Certificate of Incorporation to Effectuate Reverse Stock Split" beginning on page 134 of this proxy statement.
+(If the reverse stock split is implemented prior to the completion of the Transaction, the number of shares of Nabi common stock to be issued to Biota stockholders will be in the range of approximately 10.5 million to 21.0 million, depending on the actual ratio determined by Nabi's board of directors.)
+Regardless of whether or not the reverse stock split is implemented prior to the completion of the Transaction, immediately following the completion of the Transaction, former Biota stockholders will own collectively approximately 74% of the total number of shares of the combined company's outstanding common stock and existing stockholders of Nabi will own approximately 26% of the outstanding common stock of the combined company.
 Accordingly, the issuance of Nabi common stock to Biota stockholders will have the effect of reducing the percentage of equity and voting interest held by each of Nabi's existing stockholders.
 Consequently, Nabi stockholders as a group will have significantly less influence over the management and policies of the combined company after the Transaction than they currently exercise.